editorconfig-checker/editorconfig-checker/README.md

 ## Configuration

-The configuration is done via arguments or an `.ecrc` file.
+The configuration is done via arguments or it will take the first config file found with the following file names:

+- `.editorconfig-checker.json`
+- `.ecrc` (deprecated filename, soon unsupported)

-A sample `.ecrc` file can look like this and will be used from your current working directory if not specified via the `--config` argument:
+A sample configuration file can look like this and will be used from your current working directory if not specified via the `--config` argument:

 ```json
 {